sattlerc/hott-reading-course/README.md

   Alternatively, you must have documented knowledge in category theory.
   If you have not seen type theories before, it may take you extra effort at the beginning of the course to become familiar with these kinds of logical systems.
-  Chapter I of the course book can bring you up to speed.
+  Chapter I (particularly Sections 1–4) of the course book can bring you up to speed.

 For PhD students:
 * Contact the course-responsible teacher with your background in type theory or category theory.